Key Takeaways

 Relying exclusively on uniform weight markers can yield misleading health classifications.
 Muscular athletes often record elevated parameters that register incorrectly as obese, even with minimal body-fat percentages.
 Conversely, individuals maintaining standard weights can carry dangerously high ratios of internal, metabolically toxic fat—a clinical presentation called normal-weight central obesity.
 WHR helps correct these diagnostic blindspots.

-2. The Mathematical Formula & Anatomical Measurement Protocols
+2. Equation & Anatomical Measurement Protocols

 The math for WHR requires dividing your midsection waist girth by your structural hip width.
 Ensuring matching units (either centimeters or inches) is essential to preserve the mathematical integrity of the calculation.